CHAPTER 1: General Provisions

 Members of SGI-USA are practitioners of Nichiren Buddhism and supporters of SGI-USA who have officially joined the organization.
 Complete details on becoming a member of SGI-USA are contained in the latest version of the SGI-USA Leadership Manual.

 Membership in SGI-USA is classified according to a four-divisional system: Men’s Division, Women’s Division, Young Men’s Division, and Young Women’s Division.
+Members may also choose “not specified” if they do not identify as male or female.
 The Central Executive Committee may set a maximum age limit for classification as Young Men’s or Young Women’s members.

 Each Member will receive an official certificate confirming his or her membership status at an SGI-USA Membership Ceremony, Gohonzon Conferral Ceremony or other event.